cristianglezm/FlowerEvolver-backend/README.md

 * /api/flowers

+     POST

-    create a new flower sending a empty POST, GET will get you:
+     create a new flower sending a POST with an empty json or a flower genome to share it (check generated/1.json).

+     GET

 ```javascript
     {